Skip to content

 The project aims to build homes for people who lost their houses after the earthquakes on February 6th, 2023.
 To ensure our design is research-based, we participated in numerous meetings, conferences, and presentations with experts worldwide, during the last year.

-In addition, we conducted three field trips where we connected with local municipalities, communities, voluntary projects, and universities, and carried out multiple interviews.
+In addition, we conducted four field trips where we connected with local municipalities, communities, voluntary projects, and universities, and carried out multiple interviews.
 During these visits, we observed urban-rural displacement, long-term rebuilding efforts in villages, a lack of awareness, and concerns about current building practices.
 This is why our project focuses on long-term affordable housing solutions, using modular materials.

 Project Timeline